-- These expenses are for initial P-12 classroom licenses only.
-Second licenses (such as principal or superintendent) or pupil service licenses (such as school psychologist or speech pathologist) have different expenses. - 3.
-Early Childhood Education students are required to have a physical exam to meet the ODJFS requirement - 4.
-TeachOhio job fair cost is about \$40
+2. These expenses are for initial P-12 classroom licenses only.
+Second licenses (such as principal or superintendent) or pupil service licenses (such as school psychologist or speech pathologist) have different expenses.

+3. Early Childhood Education students are required to have a physical exam to meet the ODJFS requirement

+4. TeachOhio job fair cost is about \$40

 To have additional expenses included in financial aid, one needs to submit an appeal to the Financial Aid office.
-Details are below:

-"Students my haveladditional expenses, so we a low a betudents the opportunity in submit a appeal."
-Here is t e website link to the form that the student can submit to the OSU Financial Aid Office. http://sfa.osu.edu/forms/findex.asp?tab=dipagecontent
+Details are below: "Students may have additional expenses, so we allow all students the opportunity to submit an appeal."
+Here is the website link to the form that the student can submit to the OSU Financial Aid Office. http://sfa.osu.edu/forms/index.asp?tab=c#pagecontent